Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties

 \begin{corollary} If $\psi \in \cH$, the localization probability associated to the spatial localization observable $\{\sM^{n}_{\Sigma}\}_{\Sigma\in \cC^{sf}_\bM}$ cannot be zero outside a bounded set in $\Sigma$. \end{corollary}

-\begin{proof} If states producing localized probability distributions as above exist CT would fail as a consequence of the Hegerfeldt theorem \ref{HTeo} and thus also CC would be false.
+\begin{proof} If states producing localized probability distributions as above exist CT would fail as a consequence of Hegerfeldt’s theorem on relativistic time evolution (Theorem \ref{HTeo}) and thus also CC would be false.
 (See \cite{M2}) for a discussion on this point.) \end{proof}

 \begin{remark} {\em In spite of this obstruction, it is possible to show \cite{M2} that probability distributions localized in bounded sets can be arbitrarily well approximated by probability distributions arising by suitable sequences of state $\psi_k$ when $n=n_\Sigma$.
 However it is not difficult to generalize this result to $n\neq n_\Sigma$.} $\blacksquare$ \end{remark}